ralphcrutzen/RGBDigit/README.md

 # RGBDigit
 Arduino library for http://rgbdigit.com/

+The purpose of this library is to provide a simple interface to programming an RGBDigit.

+Note that it is a work in progress.
+Not all functionality (like the infrared remote or reading temerature values) is covered yet.

+Because I only own a RGBDigit shield without a temparature sensor, I'm not planning to add temperature functions to the library (for now...)

 ## Installation instructions
 * Download the zip file
 * Extract it to your Arduino library folder